anira-project/anira/docs/sphinx/usage.rst

 For models whose inference time dominates the round trip, the throughput of both strategies is identical within measurement noise — choose ``Blocking`` to eliminate idle CPU/power usage, and ``SpinBackoff`` only when sub-microsecond work-pickup latency matters.

 .. note::
-    All anira instances in a process share one inference thread pool, so only one wait strategy can be in effect per process — the one of the first-created instance.
-If a later instance requests a different strategy, the request is ignored and anira logs a warning.
+    All anira instances in a process share one inference thread pool, so only one wait strategy can be in effect per process — the one of the first machine or instance created.
+If a later one requests a different strategy, the request is ignored and anira logs a warning.
 Since both strategies produce identical results, a mismatch is harmless; the warning only tells you that the requested performance characteristic is not the one in effect.

 .. note::
-    The thread pool exists exactly while :cpp:class:`anira::InferenceHandler` instances exist: the first instance's :cpp:struct:`anira::ContextConfig` builds it (its threads start with the first ``prepare()``), later instances' configurations are reconciled against it (the pool only shrinks, never grows, and never to zero; the most verbose log level wins), and destroying the last instance stops and joins every inference thread before its destructor returns.
-Once all instances are gone, the next instance's configuration takes effect afresh.
+    The configuration in effect is the first user's (a machine or an instance); every later machine or instance is reconciled against it: the log level (the most verbose request wins), the wait strategy, the drain mode, the queue capacity and the drain interval (the first wins, with a warning on a mismatch), and the thread count (the pool only shrinks, never grows, and never to zero).
+The thread pool exists exactly while :cpp:class:`anira::InferenceHandler` instances exist: the first instance builds it from the configuration in effect (its threads start with the first ``prepare()``), and destroying the last instance stops and joins every inference thread before its destructor returns.
+Once every machine and instance is gone, the next configuration takes effect whole.
 For plugins this means the host may unload your library the moment the last instance is destroyed — see :ref:`plugin-library-unload` in the troubleshooting guide for the details and the Windows caveat.

 .. note::
     On WebAssembly builds blocking waits are impossible — inference loops are driven cooperatively by JS Workers — so ``ANIRA_WAIT_BLOCKING`` is coerced to ``ANIRA_WAIT_SPIN_BACKOFF`` with a warning by the context.